fbpx

 Each of our residential halls has a personality all its own.
 For the girls, there’s Westwood, with a lovely wooden porch complete with rocking chairs, and Main, one of the oldest school buildings and, as the name suggests, still the campus headquarters.

-For boys, there’s Campbell, farthest from the center of campus (but closest to a quick hoagie and fries), Orton, expanded a couple of times but still old and cool, and turn-of-century Drayton, which is right by the campus clock and Red Square.
+For boys, there’s Campbell, a quiet getaway from the center of campus, Orton, expanded a couple of times but still old and cool, and turn-of-century Drayton, which is right by the campus clock and Red Square.

 More to Explore